 A final consideration involves comfort.
-Although today’s portable toilets do an excellent job of replicating the traditional bathroom experience, you will discover that using this product outdoors where privacy can be limited is sometimes challenging.
+Although today’s portable toilets do an excellent job of replicating the traditional toilet experience, you will discover that using this product outdoors where privacy can be limited is sometimes challenging.

 Trying to use a portable toilet while in a vehicle can also be an inconvenience for some.

 What Are the Chemicals Used?

 When you own a portable toilet, then it becomes your responsibility to manage the waste that gets left behind.
 There is no plumbing or sewer line to simply flush your business away.
 Many of the models that you will find in this category today require that you use chemicals or a natural product which will help to break down the solid particles which are present in the wastewater.

 If you are using a chemical design, then you will see a reservoir located directly below the seat.
 This design makes it possible for the unit to reduce odors while performing a partial disinfection of the solid particles that get flushed.

 Before using, it is essential that you check on the availability of chemicals in the unit.
 Most models offer a “T”-shaped handle which allow you to view the current contents.
 If you see liquid or powder in there, then it is ready to be used.
 If there are not any chemicals present, then you will need to add them according to the instructions provided by the manufacturer.

 If you did not receive any instructions regarding this process, then here are some generic steps for you to follow.

 - Separate the top and bottom of the toilet by unlatching the sections where indicated.
 Most models offer clips that are on the right and left sides.
 Lift the top section away from the bottom, and then set it aside.